• Skip to primary navigation

 Crisp rice cereal: To make sure this dessert is vegan-friendly, use rice crisp cereal that doesn't include vitamin D3 (which comes from animal sources like sheep's wool.)

-I use Trader Joe’s rice cereal.
-Nature’s Path is also good.
+Nature's Path is a good choice.
+(Trader Joe's crisp rice cereal, pictured above, has been discontinued.)
 Skip the krispies with the cartoon elf mascots.

 Vegan marshmallows: Standard marshmallows include gelatin, which is made from animal ligaments.
 So be sure to look for vegan marshmallows like Dandies.